 This page is the conceptual map.
 For the current Bridge CLI surface, see Commands, Configuration, and Providers.
+For the MCP generation and hosting workflow, see Generate an MCP server and Serve an MCP server.

 Three different jobs in the stack